Arnold Wesker: Writers & Readers Publishing Cooperative

+Later works

-Later worksThe Journalists (1972) was commissioned by the Royal Shakespeare Company and researched at The Sunday Times at a time it when was edited by Harold Evans.
+The Journalists (1972) was commissioned by the Royal Shakespeare Company and researched at The Sunday Times at a time it when was edited by Harold Evans.
 The RSC's literary manager Ronald Bryden thought it would be "the play of the decade" and it was scheduled to be directed by David Jones.
-The actors in that year's RSC company refused to perform it, Wesker claimed, because they were under the influence of the Workers Revolutionary Party.
+The actors in that year's RSC company refused to perform it, Wesker said, because they were under the influence of the Workers Revolutionary Party.
 (The WRP was not founded until 1973, but its forerunner, the Socialist Labour League had many sympathisers in the RSC.)
 Wesker wrote in 2004 that he had also "committed the politically incorrect crime of creating Tory ministers who were intelligent rather than caricatures".

+The Journalists received its American premiere at the Back Alley Theatre in Los Angeles in 1979.
+It was directed by Laura Zucker and produced by Allan Miller.

 Wesker's play The Merchant (1976), which he later renamed Shylock, uses the same three stories used by Shakespeare for his play The Merchant of Venice.

 In this retelling, Shylock and Antonio are fast friends bound by a common love of books, culture and a disdain for the crass antisemitism of the Christian community's laws.
 They make the bond in defiant mockery of the Christian establishment, never anticipating that the bond might become forfeit.
-When it does, the play argues, Shylock must carry through on the letter of the law or jeopardize the scant legal security of the entire Jewish community.
+When it does, the play argues, Shylock must carry through on the letter of the law or jeopardise the scant legal security of the entire Jewish community.
 He is, therefore, quite as grateful as Antonio when Portia, as in Shakespeare's play, shows the legal way out.